Low & No Alcohol

-- Prevent the formation of alcohol during fermentation
+1. Prevent formation of alcohol during fermentation

--Vacuum distillation (happens at lower temperatures, and affects tasteless)
+- Vacuum distillation (happens at lower temperatures, and affects taste less).

--Membrane filtration (to filter alcohol)
+- Membrane filtration (to filter alcohol).

-Low Alcohol / Alcohol-Free ‘Spirits’
+Low Alcohol / Alcohol-free ‘Spirits’

 As the low and no alcohol movement continues to grow, it's clear that it's more than just a passing fad.
 Consumers are embracing these beverages not only for personal well-being but also for the freedom to enjoy a night out or a relaxing evening at home without the impact of alcohol.
 As the industry continues to evolve, it's clear that the future is vibrant for those seeking a balance between enjoyment and well-being.